Graduate Student Registration

 Academic Departments have the authority to assign enrollment priorities to their students wishing to enroll in graduate-level courses.
 A priority system is used to ensure that majors in the program can access courses needed to complete the degree program in a timely manner.
 From a pool of individuals, the department would normally be expected to grant admission to the class in the following rank order:

-- graduate majors of the department/program;
+- graduate majors or students accepted to SF State Scholars programs of the department/program;

 - classified graduate students from other departments including Interdisciplinary Majors; and